stephnitis/async-programming-concepts/Notes/promises.md

 - A thenable implements the `.then()` method, which is called with two callbacks: one for when the promise is fulfilled, one for when it's rejected
 - **Promises are thenables as well**

+### `then` Function

+- Takes a callback to be invoked on resolve
+- The callback should take one argument, the value returned from the resolver

+### `catch` Function

+- Takes a callback to be invoked on reject
+- The callback should take on argument, the value returned from the rejector

+### `finally` method

+- Waits for the promise to settle and for the `then` or `catch` callbacks to run

 ## References

 - [Introducing asynchronous JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Introducing)